dbbs-lab/bsb-core/docs/getting-started/getting-started_reconstruction.rst

   For Python, the `compile` function should be called (only once) at the end of your script, once the configuration is complete.

-Each connection strategy generates a `ConnectivitySet` in the `Storage` for each pair of neurons that you can access from the `Scaffold` object (see :doc:`this section </connectivity/connectivity-set>` for more info).
+Each connection strategy generates a `ConnectivitySet` in the `Storage` for each pair of cell types that you can access from the `Scaffold` object (see :doc:`this section </connectivity/connectivity-set>` for more info).
 Here, the name of the `ConnectivitySet` corresponds to the connection component (``A_to_B``) because there is only one pair of :guilabel:`cell_type`.